stfc/cloud-docs/source/Octavia/QuickStart.rst

 .. _create_octavia_listener:

-On the "Listener Details" screen select Protocol TCP and set Port 200.
+On the "Listener Details" screen select Protocol TCP and set port 200 (which we've randomly selected).
+To avoid conflicts it's best to select random port numbers greater than 1024.
 Enter the name as ssh.
 The other defaults are fine.
 Click "Next"

 .. image:: /assets/howtos/CreateALoadBalancer/4-listener-details.png